kaylacrowder/HashiCorpSample/education-engineer/assignment.md

 This is a technical writing and editing project as part of your interview.

 This project is designed to take between 1.5 - 2 hours.
+Please take the time to carefully review the [writing style guide](../styling-guide-snippet.md) and the [layout guide](../guide-template.md).

 ## Instructions